marexandre/marexandre.github.io/_posts/2015-01-01-a-bit-about-some-past.markdown

 ## Cycling
 **![modeling](/assets/a-bit-about-the-past/cycling.jpg)**

-Cycling has bit my best hobby since 2008.
+Cycling has been my biggest hobby since 2008.
 I don't race at the moment but the photos above are some from some races I did in Japan.
-I love hill climbing, that suffering feeling when you try to beat your best time on a hill makes me feel alive the most.
+I love hill climbing, that suffering feeling when you try to beat your best time on a hill makes me feel alive.
 My first road bike was [Felt](http://www.feltbicycles.com/) F75 2008, that white bike in the photos.
 Unfortunately that frame cracked while I was riding it.
 Now I ride a [BMC](http://www.bmc-switzerland.com/) SLR01 2011.
 I did some epic rides like [this](https://www.strava.com/activities/595861) 209km ride, [this](https://www.strava.com/activities/1581861) ride with 7,358m climbing, [this](https://www.strava.com/activities/6777065) 7.5h ride in the rain and [this](https://www.strava.com/activities/190857535) Mt.Fuji ride with some friends.

 <hr>
 Not so much but that's some of my past.
 I might add some more details on how or why I stopped doing MotionGraphics and became a front-end developer.